-The 16 to 19 travel assistance duty relates to young people of 'sixth form' age with special educational needs and/or disabilities aged up to 19.
+The 16 to 19 travel assistance duty relates to young people of 'sixth form' age with learning difficulties and/or disabilities aged up to 19 (and beyond the age of 19 if they are continuing on a particular course started before the age of 19).

-The Council will provide discretionary free travel assistance for 16 to 19 year olds with an EHCP who are attending their nearest qualifying educational establishment where there are no other suitable transport arrangements in place and who fulfil one of the following criteria:
+The Council will provide discretionary free travel assistance for 16 to 19 year olds with an EHCP who are attending their nearest qualifying educational establishment and there are no other suitable transport arrangements already in place and who fulfil one of the following criteria:

-the educational establishment is beyond the statutory walking distance of 3 miles, OR

-- the educational establishment is within the statutory walking distance but the young person cannot reasonably be expected to walk there accompanied because of their special educational needs and/or disability or mobility difficulties, OR - the educational establishment is within the statutory walking distance, but having regard to the nature of the route the young person cannot be expected to walk to it, accompanied as necessary, OR - the young person is unable to access the existing transport arrangements because of their special educational needs and/or disability or mobility difficulties.
+- the educational establishment is beyond the statutory walking distance of 3 miles; - the educational establishment is within the statutory walking distance but the young person cannot reasonably be expected to walk there accompanied because of their learning difficulty and/or disability or mobility difficulties; - the educational establishment is within the statutory walking distance, but having regard to the nature of the route the young person cannot be expected to walk to it, accompanied as necessary.

-Families may wish to apply for a 16 to 19 bursary fund.
+In addition, families may wish to apply for a 16 to 19 bursary fund.
 The 16 to 19 bursary fund is a central government scheme set up to help 16 to 19 year olds continue in education, where they might otherwise struggle for financial reasons.
-It is made up of two parts: bursaries of up to £1,200 a year to the most vulnerable young people; and a discretionary fund for schools, colleges, academies, training providers (providers) to distribute to other students who face genuine barriers to participation, which could include transport costs.
+It is made up of two parts: bursaries of £1,200 a year to the most vulnerable young people; and a discretionary fund for schools, colleges, academies, training providers (providers) to distribute to other students who face genuine barriers to participation, which could include transport costs.